-Salli chair offers an unburdened, standing-like, and active way to sit in balance, and there are a few things we would like to share with you to make sure you are using your chair to its full potential and to limit discomfort.
+Salli saddle chairs offer an unburdened, standing-like, and active way to sit in balance, and there are a few things we would like to share with you to make sure you are using your chair to its full potential and to limit discomfort.
 Discover the secrets of the healthiest sitting option on the market.

 In the beginning you may feel backaches and muscles soreness.
 Also, your inner thighs may feel tight, and the area around your sitting bones sore.
 The reason is that you have a new posture.
-The sitting pressure (see image) is guided away from soft tissues and the pelvic opening, towards the bone structures instead.
+The sitting pressure (see image) on a saddle chair is guided away from soft tissues and the pelvic opening, towards the bone structures instead.

 Those discomforts are normal as your body adapts to sitting in a new position and unlearning many years of conventional sitting.
 Give yourself up to a couple of weeks to adapt to your new norm.
 Then, your body will thank you.